10 Steps to Undo Deprivation Mindset

 2. Learn to love food again.
 Focus on what food gives us in the form of nourishment and pleasure.

 3. Reconnect pleasure and food.
 Bring your senses into the eating experience through mindfulness.
-As the Zen Buddhism meditation teacher Cheri Huber says, “how you do anything is how you do everything.”
+As the Zen Buddhism meditation teacher Cheri Huber says, “How you do anything is how you do everything.”
 Our relationship with food parallels our relationship with life.
 Be mindful and curious about this connection for you.

 4. Unlearn your fear of food.
 Practice taking in cues of safety around eating.
 Orient your nervous system towards safety while you are eating.
 We ingest and digest food when we are in a calm, alert state.